authorjapps/zerocode/README.md

 web.application.endpoint.context=
 ```

-And the assertThat(...), GIVEN-WHEN-THEN steps become implicit. <br/>
+And the assertThat(...), GIVEN-WHEN-THEN steps become implicit.
+You don't have to deal with them explicitly as the framework takes care of these complexities and makes the testing very very easy <br/>

 ~~GIVEN- the GitHub REST api GET end point,~~ <br/>
 ~~WHEN- I invoke the API,~~ <br/>